cschlisner/uniChess/README.md

 ### Saving Games

-By default, autosave is ON - that means when your application exits (for whatever reason) the current game will be saved automatically in the directory that is specified in <b>Log.java<b>.
+By default, autosave is ON - that means when your application exits (for whatever reason) the current game will be saved automatically in the directory that is specified in <b>Log.java</b>.

 Autosave can be set ON or OFF by calling `myGame.gameLog.setAutosave(true)` or `myGame.gameLog.setAutosave(false)` respectively.